hi-im-si/Lateral-Scroll/README.md

 Lateral-Scroll
 ==============

-Content reveals based on scrolling.
+Reveal the contents of a div based on the suers scroll.